jilliangmeehan/viatrix/content/notes/books/the fox in the dandelion sea.md

 Seeing my wooden expression, the fox laughed and sighed.

-Then, she turned and began walking in the direction of the moon, leading me further into the center of the moonlit dandelion sea.
+Then, she turned and began walking in the direction of the [[content/notes/reference/motifs/moon|moon]], leading me further into the center of the moonlit dandelion sea.

 Seeing this, the little fox swished its tail from side to side, and burrowed into the dandelion fields.
 ## volume x